noloader/cryptopp-android-mk/README.md

 ## ZIP Files

-If you are working from a Crypto++ release zip file, then you should download the same cryptopp-autotools release zip file.
+If you are working from a Crypto++ release zip file, then you should download the same cryptopp-android release zip file.
 Both Crypto++ and this project use the same release tags, such as CRYPTOPP_8_0_0.

 If you mix and match Master with a release zip file then things may not work as expected.
 You may find the build project files reference a source file that is not present in the Crypto++ release.

 ## Prerequisites

-Before running the Autotools project please ensure you have the following installed:
+Before running the Android project please ensure you have the following installed:

 1. Android NDK
 2. Android SDK